The business.com community asked how to test for leadership ability. We found answers.

-"Give high-potentials firsthand experience by rotating them through different roles and functions within the organization," Schwantes notes.
+"Give high-potentials firsthand experience by rotating them through different roles and functions within the organization," Schwantes said.
 "The point is to challenge, push and stretch their skill level."

-A true leader will seek to improve themselves and their work ethic.
-They accept challenges as opportunities to grow and they're eager to learn new skills.
+True leaders seek to improve themselves and their work ethics.
+They accept challenges as opportunities to grow, and they're eager to learn new skills.

 3. Ask around.

-The people who work, or have worked, side-by-side with potential leaders will have great insight about their skills and the impact they have on the business.
-Interviewing coworkers will give you additional feedback on whether or not a person has the personality and leadership style you're looking for.
+The people who have worked side by side with potential leaders will have great insights about their skills and their impact on the business.
+Interviewing co-workers will give you additional feedback on whether an employee has the personality and leadership style you're looking for.

 "Avoid asking leading questions like, 'Do you think Dave in Sales makes a good leader?'"
-Schwantes explains.
-Instead, "Ask people who they think would make a good future leader."
+Schwantes said.
+"Ask people who they think would make a good future leader."

 4. Use predictive assessment tools and personality assessments.

-Assessment tools vary in what they examine and the depth of the questions asked.
+Assessment tools vary in what they examine and the depth of the questions.
 There are personality, leadership skill and behavioral assessments.
 Before choosing a tool, you should make sure that it will test for the specific skills you want in a leader.

-Here are a few assessment tools that you can use:
+Here are a few assessment tools you can use:

-- NERIS Type Explorer determines personality type and shows optimal roles (careers/hobbies) and strategies (ways of achieving goals) for each.
+- NERIS Type Explorer determines personality type and shows optimal roles (careers and hobbies) and strategies (ways of achieving goals) for each.

 - CliftonStrengths Assessment allows you to "discover what you naturally do best and learn how to develop your greatest talents."